 What you can expect to learn:

-- How to read the water and identify holding lies, spawning areas and pinch/choke points.
+- How to read the water and identify holding areas as related to run timing.

-- Various presentation methods for both 1-hand and 2-handed (spey/switch) rods, including indicator fishing and swinging wet flies (with and without sink tips).
+- Various presentation methods for both 1-hand and 2-handed (spey/switch) rods, including indicator fishing, Contact / Euro Nymphing and swinging wet flies.

 - Beginner and advanced line manipulation and mending techniques to control swing and drift speed

-- Combat Fishing and how to successfully deal with crowds and angling pressure
+- How to successfully deal with crowds and angling pressure

 - Fly selection, uses and tying recommendations